PProvost/www.peterprovost.org/source/_posts/2012-05-03-games-im-enjoying-lately.md

 non-raiding nights, I just can't seem to bring myself to login and play.

 The thing I always liked about Wow was the team & social nature of the game.
-Working together with 5, 10 or 25 (or even 40 in the olden days) to figure out how to defeat one of the dungeons is a blast.
+Working together with 5, 10 or 25 people (or even 40 in the olden days) to figure out how to defeat one of the dungeons is a blast.
 Problem solving, leadership, joking, laughing and then the joy of victory.
 But while the non-raiding parts of the game used to keep me engaged, it has lost its luster, which is why I've been dabbling in so many others.

 ### Dead Space 2 - PC